 - Loss or bereavement.

 Before becoming a therapist, I did a first degree, MA, worked and still work in the arts.
 I bring to my practice an understanding of the pressures a creative and/or competitive job can present, as well as a passion for art, film, tv and literature that also informs my thinking.
+I have lots of experience working with people spanning professions from the arts to finance, who despite being perceived as successful, struggle with feelings of never being 'good enough.'

 One of the major components of successful therapy is the client/therapist rapport.
 It’s important you find the right therapeutic relationship for you.
 When that clicks, therapy is an amazing opportunity to gain insight in to your feelings, affording you more self-compassion, freedom of choice and the real possibility for change.
 The first session is a chance to see what working together feels like with no obligation for you to continue.
 If you do choose to move forward, we will then generally arrange sessions once a week on the same time/day each week.